canbooo/canbooo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a scientist at heart and a pragmatist at work.
-I am enthusiastic about machine learning research and applied probability theory.
-I researched machine learning methods for small data and how to accelerate uncertainty quantification and optimization using active learning during my PhD.
-I worked and lectured for a while and found my passion for mentoring PhD students.
-I have a secret crush on reinforcement learning due to some projects at my previous job, where we trained agents to solve problems, which seemed too difficult to humans.
+As a scientist driven by passion and a pragmatist dedicated to real-world applications, I immerse myself in the realms of machine learning research and applied probability theory.
+During my PhD journey, I specialized in customizing machine learning for small datasets and deploying active learning to expedite uncertainty quantification and optimization.

-Recently, I finished my PhD and started a position at <a href="www.zalando.de">Zalando</a> as applied scientist to work on probabilistic delivery time estimation.
+My commitment to education and collaboration led me to the joy of mentoring PhD students.
+Having recently earned my PhD, I've embraced a role as an applied scientist at Zalando, where I focus on advancing probabilistic delivery time estimation.

+Continuing my active pursuit of knowledge, I engage in ongoing research across diverse domains.
+My dedication to mentoring PhD students not only contributes to their growth but also fuels my ability to publish papers, fostering a dynamic academic exchange.
+(Edited by ChatGPT)

 Besides research and mentoring, I like
 - Learning new things